 Termination Provisions

-(a)
+(a) The provisions of Section 5(a)(iii), (iv), (v), (vi) and (vii) will not apply to Party A or to Party B.ASpecified Entity@ means in relation to Party A for the purpose of:

+Section 5(a)(v) (Default under Specified Transaction) : Not applicable

+Section 5(a)(vi) (Cross Default) : Not Applicable

+Section 5(a)(vii) (Bankruptcy) : Not Applicable

+and in relation to Party B for the purpose of :

+Section 5(a)(v) (Default under Specified Transaction) : Not Applicable

+Section 5(a)(vi) (Cross Default) : Not Applicable

+Section 5(a)(vii) (Bankruptcy) : Not Applicable

+Section 5(b)(iv) (Credit Event Upon Merger) : Not Applicable

 (b) The ACredit Event Upon Merger@ provisions of Section 5(b)(iv), as amended below, will apply only to Party A.

-(c) The AAutomatic Early Termination@ provision of Section 6(a) will Party B.
+(c) The AAutomatic Early Termination@ provision of Section 6(a) will apply to Party A in the case of Party A. The AAutomatic Early Termination@ provision of Section 6(a) will not apply to not apply to Party A or Party B.

 (d) Payments on Early Termination.
 For the purpose of Section 6(e) of this Agreement: -

-Loss will apply; provided that in the case of Loss incurred by Party B, such amount shall be (without duplication) the entire amount of unpaid principal and interest and all other amounts due or to become due under the Facility Agreement (as defined in the Confirmations) (which Loss is in addition to amounts to which Party B may become entitled under Section 11 of this Agreement, but in each case without duplication of amounts payable under the Confirmations).
+(i) The First Method and Loss will apply; provided that in the case of Loss incurred by Party B, such amount shall be (without duplication) the entire amount of unpaid principal and interest and all other amounts due or to become due under the Facility Agreement (as defined in the Confirmations) (which Loss is in addition to amounts to which Party B may become entitled under Section 11 of this Agreement, but in each case without duplication of amounts payable under the Confirmations).

+(ii) The Second Method (Full Two-Way Payments) will apply.

 (e) ATermination Currency@ means USD.